TorchJD/torchjd/docs/source/examples/iwrm.rst

 This example shows how to use TorchJD to minimize the vector of per-instance losses.
 This learning paradigm, called IWRM, is multi-objective, as opposed to the usual empirical risk minimization (ERM), which seeks to minimize the average loss.
-While a step of ERM may increase the loss of some samples of the batch, a step of IWRM guarantees that no loss from the batch is increased (given a sufficiently small learning rate).
+While a step of ERM may increase the loss of some samples of the batch, a step of IWRM using :doc:`UPGrad <../docs/aggregation/upgrad>` guarantees that no loss from the batch is increased (given a sufficiently small learning rate).

 .. hint::
     A proper definition of IWRM and its empirical results on some deep learning tasks are